dennisXZX/devops-notes/AWS-EFS.md

 #### Hook up an EFS to multiple EC2 instances

-Add these boot-up scripts to EC2 instances.
+Add these bootstrap scripts to EC2 instances.

 ```bash
 #!/bin/bash